yongxinxu/documentation/lemp_stack.md

 $ sudo apt-get install python-pip
 OR, for Python 3
 $ sudo apt-get install python3-pip

+#If this doesn't work, try:
+$ sudo easy_install3 pip
 ```

 Some packages need additional setup.
 You should only follow these steps if your project requires these packages.